Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 Urethane Cement

-A strong fit for brewhouses, wet production areas, washdown zones, tank rooms, and other harsher-use spaces where thermal shock, moisture, and chemical exposure are bigger concerns.
+A strong fit for brewhouses, wet production areas, washdown zones, tank rooms and harsher-use spaces where thermal shock, moisture and chemical exposure are bigger concerns.

 High-Build Epoxy

-Well suited to selected packaging zones, storage, support areas, corridors, and certain process spaces where dense, seamless, easy-clean flooring is needed.
+Well suited to selected packaging zones, storage rooms, service corridors and support areas where dense, seamless and easy-clean flooring is needed.

 Quartz / Broadcast Resin Systems

-Used where controlled traction is needed in wet production and service zones while still maintaining practical cleanability.
+Used where controlled traction is needed in wet production and service zones while maintaining practical cleanability.

 Moisture-Aware Primers

-For older slabs, moisture-risk concrete, or below-grade conditions, the right primer or mitigation layer helps protect long-term bond performance.
+For older slabs, moisture-risk concrete or below-grade areas, the right primer or mitigation layer helps protect long-term bond performance.

 Cove Bases & Hygienic Details

-Where needed, we can incorporate integral coves, sealed edges, and cleaner transitions around drains, walls, and service details to reduce dirt traps and support easier washdowns.
+Where needed, we can incorporate integral coves, sealed edges and cleaner transitions around drains, walls and service details to reduce dirt traps.

-- Surface preparation: diamond grinding or mechanical preparation is used to create the right profile for the selected system.
+- Surface Preparation: Concrete is diamond ground or mechanically prepared to create the correct profile for the selected system.

-- Concrete remediation: cracks, spalls, damaged joints, and weak sections are addressed before the main floor build begins.
+- Concrete Repairs: Cracks, spalls, damaged joints, drain edges and weak sections are repaired before the main floor build begins.

-- System build: urethane cement, epoxy, or broadcast systems are installed based on the needs of each area.
+- System Build: Urethane cement, epoxy, quartz broadcast or polyaspartic systems are installed based on the needs of each zone.

 Why Choose Priority One Epoxy Flooring